vatpac-technology/sops/docs/aerodromes/Oakey.md

 ## Airspace

 OK ADC owns the airspace within 5 DME of the OK VOR from `SFC` to `A025`.
-This airspace is the circuit area.
+This airspace is designed to facilitate circuit traffic.

 ## Charts
 !!! note